 In this paper, using the notion of $k$-holes in simple drawings defined above, we resolve the questions of existence of $4$-, $5$- and $6$-holes in simple and convex drawings of~$K_n$.
-In particular, we show the existence of \mbox{$6$-}holes in sufficiently large convex drawings (\Cref{thm:6holes}), generalizing Gerken's empty hexagon theorem~\cite{Gerken2008}.
-The key ingredient of the proof is that any subdrawing induced by a minimal $k$-gon together with its interior vertices is \mbox{f-convex} (\Cref{lem:minimalkgonpseudolinear}).
+In~particular, we show the existence of $6$-holes in sufficiently large convex drawings (\Cref{thm:6holes}), generalizing Gerken's empty hexagon theorem~\cite{Gerken2008}.
+The key ingredient of the proof is that in a convex drawing every subdrawing induced by a minimal $k$-gon together with its interior vertices is f-convex (\Cref{lem:minimalkgonpseudolinear}).
 This allows to transfer various existential results from the geometric, pseudolinear, and f-convex settings to convex drawings.
-Besides the existence of 6-holes, we also show the existence of monochromatic generalized 4-holes in two-colored convex drawings (\cref{cor:genmonochromatic4hole}), generalizing a result by Aichholzer et al.\ \cite{AHHHFV2010}.
-For this we discuss two variants of generalized holes (\cref{sec:generalized_holes}) in the setting of simple drawings of~$K_n$ and show the existence of empty $4$-cycles, that is, plane cycles of length 4 such that one side does not contain any interior vertices (\Cref{thm:empty4cycle}).
+Besides the existence of 6-holes, we also show the existence of monochromatic generalized 4-holes in two-colored convex drawings (\Cref{cor:genmonochromatic4hole}), generalizing a result on bichromatic point sets~\cite{AHHHFV2010}.
+For this we discuss two variants of generalized holes (\Cref{sec:generalized_holes}) in the setting of simple drawings of~$K_n$ and show the existence of empty $4$-cycles, that is, plane cycles of length $4$ such that one side does not contain any interior vertices (\Cref{thm:empty4cycle}).
 Furthermore, we construct a simple drawing of $K_n$ that does not contain any two interior-disjoint empty triangles sharing an edge (\Cref{prop:nogen4hole}) and another one containing only $\Theta(n^2)$ empty $4$-cycles (\Cref{prop:empty4-cycle}).

-\section{Holes in convex drawings}
+\section{Holes in Convex Drawings}

 In this section, we show that convex drawings behave similarly to geometric point sets when it comes to the existence of holes.
 We show that every sufficiently large convex drawing contains a $6$-hole and hence a $5$-hole and a $4$-hole.
-This is tight, as the construction by Horton~\cite{Horton1983} gives arbitrarily large point sets, that is geometric drawings, without $7$-holes.
+This is tight, as the construction by Horton~\cite{Horton1983} gives arbitrarily large point sets, that is, geometric drawings without $7$-holes.

-\begin{theorem}[Empty Hexagon theorem for convex drawings] For every sufficiently large $n$, every convex drawing of $K_n$ contains a 6-hole. \end{theorem}
+\begin{theorem}[Empty hexagon theorem for convex drawings] For every sufficiently large $n$, every convex drawing of $K_n$ contains a 6-hole. \end{theorem}